 These securities often hold high credit ratings, though.
 In 2002 and 2003, CDOs faced a setback when rating agencies downgraded several such securities.
 The volume picked up after 2003, though, and the sales increased tenfold.
 However, After the subprime financial crisis in 2007-2008, CDOs were considered one of the worst-performing instruments.23

-The bond market is an integral part of the financial markets and will continue to act as barometers of economic health and business and consumer sentiment.
-The opportunities for the bond investors will increase with the return to economic growth and variation in the fixed-income market.
+The bond market is an integral part of the financial markets and will continue to act as a barometer of economic health and business and consumer sentiment.
+The opportunities for bond investors will increase with the return to economic growth and variation in the fixed-income market.